tutors-sdk/setu-compsci-catalogue/unit-1-programmes/topic-06-WD_KCMSC_B/unit-5/talk-01-talk-01-Developer_Operations/talk-01-Developer_Operations.md

 ---
 icon:
-  type: material-symbols:school
+  type: mdi:help-circle-outline
   color: 398126
 ---

-Developer Operations

-This is a practical module that requires the student to build, configure and manage the operating sy ...
+This is a practical module that requires the student to build, configure and manage the operating systems and network infrastructure required for a ty ...